 Right, right.
 They do also have a protector for wherever you go from light to light, the plugin adapter, there’s something that protects that and seals it off.
 You can use one of those, those work really well to seal it off from water.
-Anything where a connection is made is potential for water to get into.
+Anything, where a connection is made, is the potential for water to get into.

 And you want to keep that wrapped up, and dry, and off the ground.